 In the upper part of the program’s window, you can see the Control Panel with the following buttons:

 At the left side of the Image Window is the Toolbar.
 Parameters for the chosen tool are shown in the Settings Panel.

 A description of each tool can be read here.

 Navigate and scale the image using the navigation window — Navigator.
 In the Navigation Window you can see the reduced copy of the image.
-The red frame shows the part of the image that is now visible in the Image Window; the areas outside the frame will be shaded.
+The frame shows the part of the image that is now visible in the Image Window; the areas outside the frame will be shaded.
 Drag the frame to make other parts of the image visible.
 To move the frame, bring the cursor inside the frame, press the left mouse button and, keeping it pressed, move the frame in the Navigator.

 To scroll the image in the Image Window you can press the spacebar on the keyboard and drag the image with the left mouse button.
-Use the scroll wheel of the mouse to move the image up/down, by keeping the Ctrl key pressed (Macintosh: ⌘) – to the left/to the right, by keeping the Alt key pressed (Macintosh: Option) − scale the image.
+Use the scroll wheel of the mouse to move the image up/down, by keeping the Ctrl key pressed (Mac: ⌘) – to the left/to the right, by keeping the Alt key pressed (Mac: Option) − scale the image.
 Right-click on the scroll bar to activate the quick navigation menu.

 Under the Navigator there is a Settings Panel where you can choose the Mode to create the collage and settings to the selected mode.

 Under the Settings Panel you can see Hints for the parameters and buttons when you hover over them with the cursor.
 You can choose where the hints will be shown or hide them in the program's Preferences.